 In 1162 Thomas was appointed by Henry II to be Archbishop of Canterbury, soon after the death of Thomas’s patron Theobald.
 Undoubtedly Henry made Thomas Archbishop because he wanted an ally in the second most important position in England.
 However, to Henry’s undoubted amazement and anger, Thomas immediately put himself in opposition to the king’s policies.
 The two began quarrelling by the following year, and in November 1164 Thomas left the country, after he had been found guilty at a meeting of the great council at Northampton Castle of contempt of royal authority and malfeasance in the chancellor’s office.
 But anyone who stood up to kings was inevitably popular with the ordinary people, and when the Archbishop returned to England in 1170 he was greeted with acclaim.
 It was this which probably most got up King Henry’s royal nose, and led to four knights, supposedly acting on what they believed to be the king’s orders, murdering Thomas in the cathedral at Canterbury on December 29 1170.

 Within three years the former Bramfield brewer was canonised – the pope at Rome naturally wanting to send a message to kings who had archbishops bumped off.
 Thomas’s shrine at Canterbury, built in the reign of Henry III in 1220, became one of the most popular destinations for pilgrims.
 Their usual journey started from Southwark, where Becket had delivered a sermon at St Mary’s Priory, now the Cathedral, six days before his death, with the pilgrims retracing the saint’s last trip across Kent.
-Although one account of Thomas’s life says he had a weak stomach, and could not drink wine or ale, the members of the Brewer’s Company in London claimed their saintly fellow Londoner as the guild’s founder, with roots supposedly in the late 12th century as the “Guild of Our Lady and St Thomas Becket”.
-When the London brewers received their first charter in the 15th century their organisation was known as the Guild of St Mary and St Thomas the Martyr.
+Although one account of Thomas’s life says he had a weak stomach, and could not drink wine or ale, the members of the Brewers’ Company in London claimed their saintly fellow Londoner as the guild’s founder, with its roots supposedly in the late 12th century as the “Guild of Our Lady and St Thomas Becket”.
+When the London brewers received their first charter in the 15th century, their organisation was known as the Guild of St Mary and St Thomas the Martyr.
 In 1468 the brewers were awarded their own armorial bearings.
-They honoured their supposed links with the saint by impaling the traditional brewer’s three tuns and barley sheafs alongside the armorial insignia of St Thomas, the Becket family’s three ravens or choughs, birds also known as “beckets”, and the arms of the Archbishop of Canterbury.
+They honoured their supposed links with the saint by impaling the traditional brewer’s three tuns and barley sheaves alongside the armorial insignia of St Thomas: the Becket family’s three ravens or choughs, birds also known as “beckets”, and the arms of the Archbishop of Canterbury.

 However, seventy years later, in 1538, another King Henry, Henry VIII, declared Becket to have been a traitor; his shrine at Canterbury was destroyed, his bones burned and his name removed